-- For the slaw, whisk together lime juice, vinegar, oil, honey, zest, and garlic; season with salt and pepper.
+Whisk together 2 tablespoons lime juice, vinegar, oil, honey, 1 teaspoon lime zest, and garlic; season with salt and pepper.
 Add cabbage, apple, onion, jalapeño, parsley, and cilantro; toss to coat.
 Chill until ready to serve.

-- To assemble the tacos, lightly toast tortillas over an open flame on stovetop or under the broiler, just until they are warm and start to char on both sides.
+Lightly toast tortillas over an open flame on stove top or under the broiler, just until they are warm and start to char on both sides.
 Scoop slaw into tortilla, arrange 4–5 tempeh pieces over slaw, garnish with avocado slices, greek yogurt, additional herbs, and a lime wedge on the side.

 Prep and cook time does not include marinating time.
 Allow for at least 2 hours marinating time, but the longer the better.